 - We added a 14.5 oz can of diced tomatoes.
 Sometimes we skip tomatoes with a sausage pasta, but we correctly thought it would work well with our wine pairing.

-- Skip the cheese topping or use a nondairy alternative such as the Go Veggie plant based cheese (Amazon affiliate link provided).
+- To make this recipe vegan, skip the cheese topping or use a nondairy alternative such as the Go Veggie plant based cheese (Amazon affiliate link provided).

 - You could use a chicken or turkey sausage here if you are looking to reduce fat content without necessarily making a vegetarian dish.